-KU Dem School is committed to high quality care for each and every child, including those with additional needs.
+KU Dem School Kids Care is committed to high quality care for each and every child, including those with additional needs.
 Care is provided in a safe, relaxed environment that nurtures creativity, social skills, life skills and physical activity appropriate for middle childhood.

 We believe in the importance of play and are committed to a play-based environment where children can explore and discover their place.
 We endeavour to support children's friendships by developing respectful, positive relationships with each other, learning to express feelings and being sensitive to others.
 We value parent and community involvement, especially with regard to cultural diversity.

-KU Dem School is based in the Pacific Building at North Sydney Demonstration School and provides before and after school care.
+KU Dem School Kids Care is based in the Pacific Building at North Sydney Demonstration School and provides before and after school care.
 Parent and community involvement is valued, helping to create an environment that reflects and acknowledges diversity and honours differences.

 Our Special Interests

 In addition to the high quality well-rounded programs we offer, all KU centres are also encouraged to develop an area of interest.

 At KU Dem School Kids Care, our parents have requested that we embed ‘traditional heritage skills’ in our program.
 Parents are aware that some of these skills are slipping through the cracks of modern life and children are growing up without the opportunity to learn or experience activities that parents valued from their childhood.